 The following students are interns at Gordon in Lynn's core community partners and oversee SALTeams (Serve and Learn Teams) from the first year Great Conversations course.

 Rachel Dale is a sophomore English major from Nashville, TN.
 She has an older sister and a younger brother whom she loves very much.
 She loves learning, teaching, spending time outside, and building meaningful relationships.
-Rachel is so excited to be working with the Family Dinner Project and night ESOL school at KIPP Academy this year.
-She can’t wait to see all the things that God has planned for the city of Lynn in the future and is so thrilled to be a part of it right now!
+Rachel is so excited to be working at an after-school literacy program this year.
+She can't wait to see all the things that God has planned for the city of Lynn in the future and is so thrilled to be a part of it right now!

 Austin Doehler is a sophomore International Affairs and Political Science double major with a minor in French.
 Austin loves travelling, pop-punk music, crewnecks, and the color green.
 His ideal career would involve anything that combines politics and helping others, and right now the ideal would be something involving human rights advocacy or working with refugees.
 He can't wait to build and invest in relationships with the community of Lynn and his SALT teams at a Cambodian church and the House of Hope.

 Katie Elliott is a sophomore biology major from Katy, Texas.
 She hopes to pursue a medical degree after her time at Gordon.
 She enjoys reading, talking with friends, and singing loudly and off key.
 She loved working at Catholic Charities last year and is excited to return again this year.
 She can’t wait to see what God has in store for her, her SALT teams, and Catholic Charities.
 (She also understands that the fact she is Katie from Katy is hilarious. you don’t have to mention it.)

 Andrew Fiedler is a sophomore Political Science and Economics double major from Wayne, New Jersey.
 He plans to attend law school after graduation in order to pursue his lifelong dream of becoming a lawyer, but also enjoys investing and entrepreneurial work.
 He loves developing new friendships, experiencing new things, and learning in every way he can.
 In his free time, he enjoys hanging out with friends, playing sports, and traveling.
-Andrew is thrilled to be given the opportunity to lead SALTeams into Lynn, and looks forward to the experiences and friendships that will be made both with the kids at Tracy School in Lynn and with his SAL Team members.
+Andrew is thrilled to be given the opportunity to lead SALTeams into Lynn, and looks forward to the experiences and friendships that will be made working with adults with disabilities.

 Sara Golden is a sophomore Art and Christian Ministries with a focus in Global Christianity double major (who found it hard to narrow her interests to just two majors).
 She is from an island in the Chesapeake Bay in Maryland.
 She is passionate about community and sustainable development, and loves appreciating the beauty in God’s creation.
 She loves adventuring outdoors, new experiences, and spending time with friends.
-She also loves urban engagement, cross cultural ministry, and working with children, thus is thrilled to be serving at the REAL program in the city of Lynn!
-She is very excited about the opportunity to return to the REAL program, and is eager to develop new relationships with her SALTeams.
+She also loves urban engagement, cross cultural ministry, and working with children, thus is thrilled to be serving at an after school literacy program in the city of Lynn!
+She is very excited about the opportunity to return to this program, and is eager to develop new relationships with her SALTeams.

 Jacob Hevenor is an International Affairs major from Littleton, Massachusetts.
 He is pursuing fluency in Spanish, with plans to eventually study abroad in Spain.
 He loves food, all things sports, like playing soccer and watching the Boston Bruins, and is kind of a history nerd.
-Jacob is pumped to spend a full year at the New American Center helping the incredible kids reach their full potential and inspiring younger students to get involved in their community.
+Jacob is pumped to spend a full year helping refugee kids reach their full potential and inspiring younger students to get involved in their community.

 Ani Karabashian is a junior Social Work major minoring in sustainable development that was born in raised in New Jersey.
 She enjoys playing sports, especially soccer and basketball, hiking, camping, as well as going on adventures and making people laugh.
-Ani is super excited to be working with the kids at the YMCA as well as looking forward to becoming closer with her SALTeam on the exciting adventure!
+Ani is super excited to be starting an internship at an organization in Lynn that focused on the ex-gang population!

 Rebecca Maciuba is a sophomore from Boston, New York, which indeed does exist just 40 miles south of the famously snowy Buffalo, New York.
 She is a proud Buffalonian as a diehard Sabers fan and lover of buffalo chicken wings.
 At Gordon, Rebecca is studying Social Work and French.
 She is passionate about language and aspires to be fluent in four languages over the course of her life.
 If you ever meet her, and know some French, she invites you to fire away, c'est la vie!
 In her spare time, Rebecca loves to knit and consume mint chocolate chip ice cream all while being entirely too sarcastic to her closest friends.
 She is often referred to as Miss Sassypants, but in the most endearing of ways.
 Rebecca LOVES change and new challenges.
 She sometimes wishes that she could walk across the entire world so that she could see every place, meet every person and hear their story.
-As a Lynntern, she is a partner with both Operation Bootstrap and Briarcliff.
-She could not be more excited to be involved in the partnership between Gordon College and these two fantastic community partners!
+As a Lynntern, she is working at a senior day center.
+She could not be more excited to be involved in the partnershi between Gordon College and this fantastic community partner!

 Marianthy Posadas is an English and French major from Fairfax, VA or Mexico City depending on the day.
 She is the oldest of three and her favorite part about family vacations is making up riddles and corny jokes with her siblings during long car drives.
 Marianthy really likes the peppermint tea from Trader Joe’s and geeking out about Star Wars.
 She is passionate about learning how to love others better and hopes that whatever opportunities she’s given, she’s able to honor the people she works with.
-Marianthy will be at Harrington Elementary School in Lynn where she looks forward to the friendships she will be a part of with her SALTeam and the 4th graders at the school.
+Marianthy will be teaching English to adults in Lynn and leading a SALTeam at the House of Hope.
 Marianthy is excited to be a very small part of the beautiful community of Lynn.

 Jamie Shore is a sophomore Political Science major from Salem, New Hampshire.
 She loves rock climbing, watching spoken word poetry, folding paper into various shapes, and learning in general.
-She is excited to spend next year at the Boys and Girls club and to learn even more about the Lynn community.
-The best part about being a Lynntern is getting to continue to see the kids she became friends with last year.
-However, she is so incredibly excited to meet her SALTeams members because she will get to affirm them as human beings and invest in them as they all learn together.
+She is excited to spend the year at an afterschool program and to learn even more about the Lynn community.
+She is so incredibly excited to meet her SALTeam members because she will get to affirm them as human beings and invest in them as they all learn together.

 Michelle Waduacharige is a Sophomore Political Science major from Sri Lanka.
 She is passionate about post-war reconciliation, development and youth leadership in her country.
 She loves writing, reading and traveling across her small but beautiful island nation.
 She is inspired by the work of the after-school tutoring program in Lynn for refugee youth and is honored to be able to serve the Lynn community through it.

 2014-2015 OCE Fellows